rolamj/ETHAVAXAssessment2/README.md

 ## Overview

 This is a project with a smart contract that works like an ATM that contains 4 functions and values of the functions is displayed in frontend app.
-Th functions are the following:
+The functions are the following:

 1. Connect your MetaMask wallet and check its balance.